SidB16/ENG4000-Team-A-F/docs/final/finalDocumentation.md

    </ul>
 <li>

 Raspberry pi 4 Model b: This microcontroller is powered on with a power adapter (5V supply).
 The control code is written in a python script that runs on boot up.
 The code implements a switching mechanism for the solenoid.
-We switch between 24-0V at the rate of 14 breaths/min, the time intervals are mentioned in the code here (EMBED THIS).
+We switch between 24-0V at the rate of 14 breaths/min, the time intervals are mentioned in the[ code here.](images/diagrams/code.PNG)
     </li>
 <li>